kanagukrs/awesome-range-slider/README.md

 **Skins available**

-Welcome to a fork from awesome job of Egor Khmelev https://github.com/darul75/ng-slider
+Welcome to a fork from awesome job of Julien Valéry https://github.com/darul75/ng-slider

 How to use it
 -------------